Vitiligo: Diagnosis and treatment

 Vitiligo can begin at any early age.
 This makes treatment options for children important.

 Many treatments described above are used to treat children.
-Before creating a treatment plan for your child, your dermatologist thinks about the child’s age, how the vitiligo is spreading, other medical conditions your child has, and many other considerations.
+Before creating a treatment plan for your child, your dermatologist thinks about the child’s age, how vitiligo is spreading, other medical conditions your child has, and many other considerations.

 Maintenance therapy often required to keep treatment results